01 Oct Vitamin D: Everything You Need To Know

 SUMMARY: HOW TO OPTIMISE YOUR LEVEL

 - Ideally, get a test and establish your current vitamin D level.
-This can be arranged for you using a simple blood test.
+You can ask your GP or arrange an at home test from City Assays.

 - Get daily sun exposure.
 Exposure to daylight is important for many aspects of health.
 If applying sunscreen to the face, expose your arms (but of course – at a level that doesn’t cause redness or burning).

 - Eat organic eggs and wild oily fish.
 They provide vitamin D as well as protein and a number of other essential nutrients.

 - Take a quality supplement at a dose to suit your needs.